 A surge in World War II traffic prompted the Rock Island to augment its fleet of 4-8-4s with an order for ten oil-burning class R-67B Northerns that the American Locomotive Company delivered in 1944.
-Due to wartime restrictions on new steam locomotive designs their specifications were similar to those of the Delaware & Hudson's K-62 class Alco was building at the same time.
-These CRI&P 4-8-4s had cylinder dimensions of 26x32 inches, a boiler pressure of 270 p.s.i., and a driver diameter of 74 inches.
-Their grate area totaled 96 square feet, and they had 4573 square feet of evaporative heating surface and 1438 square feet of superheater surface.
-The heating surface dimensions were reduced from those of earlier R-67 groups (which were also reclassified to R-67B when rebuilt), and due to wartime shortage of lighter metals they weighed more at 467,000 pounds.
-Because of their higher boiler pressure, however, they developed a somewhat greater tractive effort of 67,088 pounds.
-This 1944 group, of which No. 5100 was featured in this builder's photo, had roller bearings on all axles as did a second group of ten coal-burning engines that Alco delivered in 1946.
-Retirement for all Rock Island R-67B locomotives came by the end of 1953.
+Due to wartime restrictions on new steam locomotive designs their specifications were similar to those of the Delaware & Hudson's K-62 class ALCo was building at the same time.
+These CRI&P 4-8-4s had cylinder dimensions of 26x32 inches, a boiler pressure of 270 p.s.i., a driver diameter of 74 inches, and roller bearings on all axles.
+For other dimensions consult the commentary for No. 5114 following.